 Implement single sign-on from an ASPX webpage or IFRAME

-This topic describes how to develop a custom webpage that can make SDK calls to Microsoft Dynamics CRM Online 2016 Update and Microsoft Dynamics CRM 2016 (on-premises) on behalf of the Microsoft Dynamics CRM user who is signed in.
-The typical use of this capability is to write a webpage that is displayed in an inline frame in the Microsoft Dynamics CRM web application user interface.
-That webpage performs its intended operation, for example, providing a store front, while being hosted on a website independent of the site that’s hosting CRM.
-However, the webpage can perform its operations on behalf of the CRM user who is signed in.
-The result is seamless integration between a webpage and Microsoft Dynamics CRM.
+This topic describes how to develop a custom webpage that can make SDK calls to Microsoft Dynamics 365 (online & on-premises) on behalf of the Microsoft Dynamics 365 user who is signed in.
+The typical use of this capability is to write a webpage that is displayed in an inline frame in the Microsoft Dynamics 365 web application user interface.
+That webpage performs its intended operation, for example, providing a store front, while being hosted on a website independent of the site that’s hosting Dynamics 365.
+However, the webpage can perform its operations on behalf of the Dynamics 365 user who is signed in.
+The result is seamless integration between a webpage and Microsoft Dynamics 365.

 This scenario is for a Microsoft Dynamics 365Internet-facing deployment (IFD) where a separate website hosts a custom ASPX webpage that is optionally displayed in an inline frame of the Microsoft Dynamics 365 web application.
 This scenario uses federated claims.
 Therefore, you’ll have to set up a security token service (STS) server for identity management.
 You’ll also need a certificate to be used when making Microsoft Dynamics 365 and the website relying parties, which established cross-domain trust between these parties.